EDemerzel/drag_drop_base64/README.md

 drag-drop-zip-b64
 ```

+Then:

+1. **Optional**: Enable encryption and enter a password
-Then drag and drop files or folders onto the window.
+2. Drag and drop files or folders onto the window
+3. Files will be processed according to your encryption settings

 ### Programmatic Usage